spacetelescope/vo-models/docs/source/pages/quickstart.rst

 Basic Usage
 -----------

-Working with ``vo-models`` classes is easy.
-They can be created and modified like any Pydantic model.
+``vo-models`` objects can be created and modified like any Python class or Pydantic model.

 The following example creates a UWS :ref:`pages/protocols/uws:shortjobdescription` model using keyword arguments and updates the phase: